marius-team/marius/docs/preprocess.rst

 The terminal output also shows ``Detected delimiter: ~  ~`` and ``Delimiter: ~  ~``.
 These 2 lines reminds the users what delimiter between entities in the same line has been used in the preprocessing.
-In this case ``\t`` is used in the raw data files to seperate 2 entities in the same line.
+In this case ``\t`` is used in the raw data files to separate 2 entities in the same line.

 ::